 Getting there and away

 The holiday ends with a transfer to Nan airport 12 days later, on Thursday.
 Most flights back to the UK depart later in the evening.
 If you decide to stay in Thailand beyond the last day of the tour redspokes can help you organise extra accommodation and transfers to the airport if needed.
+If you depart on the last day of the tour your airport transfer is included in the tour price.

 If flying from the UK BA, Thai Air, Eva Air, Emirates and Etihad appear to be the favoured airlines by our customers.
 Check out www.kayak.com or www.opodo.co.uk for an idea of times and prices.
 For Bangkok to Chiang Rai we suggest you look at Thai Airways and Air Asia.